 The IBC-3000 and all of its components are thoroughly inspected before shipment.
 Immediately upon receiving the equipment, inspect each unit carefully to make sure each item is in good condition and that all items on the packing list have been received.
 Each unit has been packaged for protection during normal shipping and handling.
 However, it is possible that the equipment has been damaged in transit.
 Note any damages or shortages on the Bill of Lading.
 Immediately file damage reports and damage claims with the Carrier.
 Any and all damage to the equipment that occurs in transit is the responsibility of the Carrier, as it is the Manufacturer's (Magnum Systems) standard policy to ship all equipment F.O.B. from our factory.
-This means that ownership of the equipment changes from the Manufacturer to the Purchaser, at the time the Carrier loads and accepts the equipment.
+This means that ownership of the equipment.
 Therefore, any claims for losses or damages that occur in transit must be made to carrier by Purchaser.